Section 4511.513 | Operation of personal delivery device on sidewalks and crosswalks.

 (2) "Personal delivery device" means an electrically powered device to which all of the following apply:

-(a) The device is intended primarily to transport property on sidewalks and crosswalks.
+(a) The device is intended primarily to transport property and cargo on sidewalks and crosswalks.

-(b) The device weighs less than two hundred pounds excluding any property being carried in the device.
+(b) The device weighs less than five hundred fifty pounds excluding any property or cargo being carried in the device.

 (c) The device has a maximum speed of ten miles per hour.